Idiosyncratics/Basil_Hut/README.md

 # Basil_Hut
-Basil Hut - An office cafetaria app - built for HackerEarth StackHack 2.0. <br>
+Basil Hut - An office cafeteria app - built for HackerEarth StackHack 2.0. <br>
 Based on Theme 2 of the competition i.e. Develop a pseudo full-stack app for Office Cafeteria. <br>
 Created using Flutter and uses Firebase (Authentication, Cloud Firestore & Cloud Storage) as the backend. <br>